 Dr. Neil Butchard

-Bob Spencler was the original Director of Program Development for WEVAS Incorporated.
+Bob Spencler was the founding Director of Program Development and Staff Training for WEVAS Incorporated.
 He received his Masters in Developmental Psychology from the University of Manitoba in 1971 and completed his doctoral coursework in Learning Disabilities and Counselling in the Counselling Psychology program at the University of Victoria where he was advanced to candidacy in 1973.
 He worked as a psychologist in Southern Manitoba and was involved in developing the Adler Association of Manitoba.
-He developed the Province's Diagnostic Support Centre in 1981 which provided programming support to children with severe learning and behaviour problems who were not responding to concerted efforts at the local level and he managed the Diagnostic Support Centre for 13 years.
-He then became the Consultant for Emotionally / Behaviourally Disturbed at Manitoba's Department of Education, a position that he held for ten years.
+He developed the Province's Diagnostic Support Centre in 1981 which provided programming support to children with severe learning and behaviour difficulties who were not responding to concerted efforts at the local level; he managed the Diagnostic Support Centre for 13 years.
+He then became the Consultant for Emotionally / Behaviourally Disturbed (EBD) at Manitoba's Department of Education, a position that he held for ten years.
 At various times during his tenure as the EBD consultant he also served as the province's consultant for Safe Schools and the consultant for Learning Disabilities.
 His work in the area of learning disabilities was recognized in 2003 when he received the National Excellence of Education Award from the Learning Disabilities Association of Canada.